hwilliams-sl/bddcalc/README.md

 #Create a new package.json <br>
 Open the command window.<br>
 Initialise the dev folder to create a new package.json: <br>
->npm init <br>
+> npm init <br>
-NPM will pick up the details of the application files installed into the folder and ask you to provide some details.
-Change the following answers: <br>
+NPM will pick up the details of the application files installed into the folder and ask you to provide some details.<br> Change the following answers: <br>
 Change the author to your name <br>
 Regarding the URL - change the ElizaTWF to your GitHub name <br>
 Click return to create the file <br>